lyraproj/puppet-parser/pn.md

 designed with this objective in mind.

 ### Format
-A PN forms a directed acyclig graph of nodes.
+A PN forms a directed acyclic graph of nodes.
 There are five types of nodes:

 * Literal: A boolean, integer, float, string, or undef
 * List: An ordered list of nodes